-- In Reception children should write in pencil in their book and the date should be added. - In Year 1 all work will have the short date, (09.03.23)written at the left-hand side of the page. - From Year 2 children should be introduced to the long date (Monday 1st September) in their topic books.
-Teachers need to ensure they use the capital letters the date. - When they write the title or learning objective this should be underlined with a pencil. - A mistake should be crossed out with one line through it or rubbed out carefully. - Diagrams should be drawn in pencil.
+- In Reception children should write in pencil in their book and the date should be added. - In Year 1 all work will have the short date, (09.03.23) written at the left-hand side of the page. - From Year 2 children should be introduced to the long date (Monday 1st September)in their English books.
+Teachers need to ensure they use the capital letters for the date. - A mistake should be crossed out with one line through it or rubbed out carefully. - Diagrams should be drawn in pencil.